 This tip is good for people who don’t have a regular structure of eating.
 Some days they might find themselves raiding their kitchens for food because they’re ravenous and other days they might go with barely eating just one meal.
 This tip is also good for those who can’t seem to identify what hunger actually feels like in their bodies.
 They may use the time of day or go based on what other people are doing, but they don’t know how their own personal hunger can guide their eating.

 The Rule of 3s aims to provide a regular and consistent eating pattern so as to remind your body that it can produce hunger signals again.
-Oftentimes when people diet, they try to curb their hunger as much as possible and deny themselves eating.
-This tells the body that you aren’t paying attention and eventually the body will give up trying to give you those signals, especially if you body is in a deficit in which it will try to conserve as much energy as possible.
+Diet culture teaches people to ignore their hunger signals.
+Overtime the body will give up trying to give you those signals, especially if you body is in a calorie deficit in which it will try to conserve as much energy as possible.

 Need Quick Easy Meal and Snack Ideas?
 Head to my Instagram Page Highlights for just that!

-Mindfulness is basically the same thing as awareness.
+You can think of mindfulness as building awareness.
 With mindfulness you are generating awareness of your body signals, your surroundings, your thoughts, emotions, and actions.
-This is great for people who are constantly living that go-go-go that they forget about themselves and how they are actually feeling in the moment.
+This is great for anyone, but especially people who are constantly living that go-go-go that they forget about themselves and how they are actually feeling in the moment.

 Building mindfulness takes practice, especially for people who are new to it.
 Think of it like a skill or habit; it takes time for it to become ingrained and feel natural.
 Using the hunger and fullness scale is how you can begin to quantify these ambiguous sensations going on in your body.